ShumailaAhmed/AI-Workshop/README.md

 ```
 ### Gradient Descent

 Our goal is to minimize this loss to ideally zero, or as close to zero as possible.
-Next we need to find a way to train our model to determine weight parameters which will minimize the error function the most.
+Next, we need to find a way to train our model to determine weight parameters that will minimize the error function the most.

-The answer is GRADIENT DESCENT !
+The answer is the GRADIENT DESCENT!

 Here are the steps
 1. Initialize the Linear model with random weights
-2. Based on error associated with these initial parameters we want to move in the direction that gives us the smallest error.
+2. Based on the error associated with these initial parameters we want to move in the direction that gives us the smallest error.

 ![Gradient Descent](https://github.com/ShumailaAhmed/AI-Workshop/blob/main/gradientdescent.gif)

 If we take the gradient of our error function (i.e the derivative), the slope of the tangent at the current value takes us in the direction of the highest error so we move in the direction -ve to the gradient, that will take us in the direction of the lowest error.
-So we take the current weight and subtract derivative of that function at that point.
+So we take the current weight and subtract the derivative of that function at that point.

  We descent with the gradient, but to ensure optimal results we should descend in very small steps.
-For this we multiply the gradient with a very small number called as **Learning Rate**
+For this, we multiply the gradient with a very small number called as **Learning Rate**

  ### Learning Rate

- The standard starting values of learning rate is 1/10.
-The learning rate ensures that the we are converging adequately, high learning rate might result in divergent behaviour.
-We adjust the learning rate based on imperical results.
+ The standard starting values of the learning rate is 1/10.
+The learning rate ensures that we are converging adequately, a high learning rate might result in divergent behavior.
+We adjust the learning rate based on empirical results.

 ### Mean Squared Error
 ![Mean Squared Error](https://github.com/ShumailaAhmed/AI-Workshop/blob/main/mse.gif)

-The mean squared error is the summation of the error for each point, given by following equation.
+The mean squared error is the summation of the error for each point, given by the following equation.

 ![Error Equation](https://github.com/ShumailaAhmed/AI-Workshop/blob/main/mean_squared_error.svg)